 There is some truth in this.
 And you wouldn’t be the first manager to worry about whether you’ve got the level of process right in the team.
 However, let’s be measured about it.
 As innovation expert Julian Birkinshaw writes in HBR.com: “We will never banish bureaucracy, in part because there are some good reasons for it to exist.
 But we should always seek ways of keeping its worst tendencies in check, by homing in on the specific problems it creates.”

 Indeed, in some organizations, processes are taken for granted as unchangeable, immutable forces that frankly are almost cultural.
 Suggest changing the way things are done, and you’re likely to encounter resistance or worse.
-Yet, if you are concerned about whether your processes are helping or hindering your team’s productivity, know that there are ways to change the current paradigm and influence others to do the same.
+Without the backing of a project management office, it can be hard to create a sea change in your office politics. f you are concerned about whether your processes are helping or hindering your team’s productivity, know that there are ways to change the current paradigm and influence others to do the same.

 Do a Process Audit